India may not have elections if Modi re-elected, may go China way: Ashok Gehlot

 He was suggesting that polls will be held on the lines of those in China and Russia, where only one party rules and who becomes the president or the prime minister is decided beforehand.

-His remarks come in the wake of a fierce battle emerging between the opposition Congress and the ruling BJP ahead of Lok Sabha elections starting April 11.
-The Congress and the BJP are locked in a war of words while trying to win this crucial election.
+His remarks come in the wake of a fierce battle between the opposition Congress and the ruling BJP ahead of Lok Sabha elections starting April 11.

+While the BJP is taking the nationalist narrative to the grassroots in these elections, the Congress and other parties are trying to bring the narrative back to the basic issues of joblessness, farmers plight, economic crisis and corruption including that in the Rafale deal.

 Taking a swipe at what he termed Modi's "acting skills", the senior Congress leader said, "If Modi ji was in Bollywood, maybe he would have left a different mark in the country and abroad, with his mastery in acting, oratory skills and antics."

-Claiming that the "truth is on our side", Gehlot said truth shall finally emerge victorious.
-He asserted that people in the country are far wiser as they can differentiate between falsehood and truth and public conscience will side with the truth, which is on their side.
+Claiming that the "truth is on our side", the Congress leader said people in the country are far wiser and can differentiate between falsehood and truth and public conscience will side with the truth.

 The veteran Congress leader also accused the prime minister of misusing Indian embassies in garnering the support of NRIs outside the country during his visits abroad.